TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 39/Jeremiah 39.17.md

 ---

-But I will deliver thee in that day, saith Jehovah; and thou shalt not be given into the hand of the men of whom thou art afraid.
+But I will deliver you in that day, says Yahweh; and you shall not be given into the hand of the men of whom you are afraid.